 Can you help me get Medicaid services for my child in school?

 After investigation, DRTx may be able to assist in helping your child to receive School Health and Related Services or “SHARS” which is where schools are reimbursed when they provide health and related services, such as nursing services, occupational therapy, or personal care services they provide to students who are eligible for Medicaid.
 Schools may be reimbursed for some of your child’s related services that are medically necessary and reasonable.
+Schools may not discontinue or decrease those services based on available funding and not a student’s individualized need.

 If your child has a disability that requires them to receive certain health-related services at school, such as nursing services, occupational therapy, or personal care services, DRTx may be able to assist in advocating for the provision of those services at Admission, Review and Dismissal (ARD) meetings.